Savjee/savjee.be/src/site/posts/2019/2019-07-07-Home-Energy-Monitor-ESP32-CT-Sensor-Emonlib.md

 With those in mind, I started building my own home energy monitoring device!

-{% include "youtube-embed.html", videoId:"ah3ezprtgmc" %}
+{% render "youtube-embed.html", videoId:"ah3ezprtgmc" %}

 ## The parts
 I started by looking for parts on AliExpress.
 I’m no expert in electrical circuits so I followed this [guide](https://learn.openenergymonitor.org/electricity-monitoring/ct-sensors/how-to-build-an-arduino-energy-monitor-measuring-current-only?redirected=true) from [OpenEnergyMonitor](https://openenergymonitor.org) and ultimately landed on these parts: